 Needless to say, you shouldn't be reusing passwords from one account to another, especially when a credit-card number is tied to an account.

-Make up weird, long passwords with lots of different types of characters and write them all down in a book you keep in a locked drawer, or use a password manager to generate and keep the passwords for you.
+Make up weird, long passwords with lots of different types of characters and write them all down in a book you keep in a locked drawer, or use one of the best password managers to generate and keep the passwords for you.
 Just don't reuse them.